 Does the Smith School of Business and/or the University of Maryland, College Park offer minors?

-The Smith School of Business does not offer any minors.
-However, the Smith School of Business does offer several special programs.
+The Smith School of Business does offer minors.
+The Business Analytics Minor began in spring 2014.
+In addition, the Smith School of Business also offers several special programs.
 More details can be found here.

-Many minors are offered in other departments across the campus.
-To see a complete list and to learn more about these opportunities visit: http://www.umd.edu/catalog/index.cfm/show/content.chapter/c/127.
+Many non-business minors are offered in other departments across the campus.
+To see a complete list and to learn more about these opportunities visit: www.umd.edu/catalog/index.cfm/show/content.chapter/c/127.

 Does the Smith School or the University of Maryland, College Park offer online courses/degrees?